Study in Ireland

 C Type Visa:

-If you are going to Ireland for a span of 90 days for course or programme of studies then you will have to attain C TYPE VISA or Visit (Tourist) Visa.
+If you are going to Ireland for a span of 90 days for course or programmed of studies then you will have to attain C TYPE VISA or Visit (Tourist) Visa.

-Documents Required of Ireland Student Visa for Pakistani Students:
+Documents Required of study in ireland for Pakistani Students:

 - An Application summary sheets( Print, sign and date the Application summary sheets (from AVATS) and include them with your application documents)